 In January 2020, Masdar made its first investment in Australia after acquiring a stake in the country’s second utility-scale waste-to-energy (WTE) facility, East Rockingham Waste to Energy.

-Financial close on the A$511 million greenfield project, which will be located in the Rockingham Industry Zone, 40km south of Perth in Western Australia, was achieved on December 23, 2019, and construction has commenced.
+Financial close on the A$511 million greenfield project, located in the Rockingham Industry Zone, 40km south of Perth in Western Australia, was achieved on December 23, 2019.

-When completed, East Rockingham Waste to Energy will process 300,000 tonnes per annum of non-recyclable municipal, commercial and industrial waste and up to 30,000 tonnes of biosolids per annum.
+When completed, East Rockingham Waste to Energy will process 300,000 tonnes of non-recyclable municipal, commercial and industrial waste and up to 30,000 tonnes of biosolids per annum.

 The facility will also recover approximately 70,000 tonnes per annum (TPA) of bottom ash, which will be processed for use in road bases and other construction materials.